kalai1217/sql_repo/README.md

  - **src**

-     - `assignment` contains the respective assignment for each question.
+     - `assignment.sql` contains the respective assignment for each question.

- - **.gitignore**

-     - ignore unwanted files/directory like `.idea` when committing project to the GitHub repository.
  - **README.md**

     - *Overview of the project*